LAFS.910.RI.2.4Archived Standard

 Emily Dickinson: Poet Extraordinaire of Language, Time, and Space: Part 2:

-In this lesson, the second in a three-lesson unit, students will explore Emily Dickinson's style by reading and analyzing a variety of her letters based on the historical context and audience of each.
-Students will use the letters, along with an Atlantic Monthly article, as sources for the summative assessment, a letter to the editor written in response to one or several of Dickinson's letters or topics.
+This is part two in a series of three exploring and analyzing Emily Dickinson's style.
+In part two, students will use the historical and literary research conducted in part one and they will read and analyze a variety of her letters written during the Romantic Period.
+Students will use their analysis of the letters as sources for the summative assessment, a letter to the editor written in response to one or several of Dickinson's letters or topics.

 Type: Lesson Plan

 This lesson is the second of a unit comprised of 3 lessons.
-In this second lesson, students will use Text Coding and small group discussion to analyze informational text, a speech given by Judge Learned Hand entitled "The Spirit of Liberty," in terms of content and persuasive techniques.
-This lesson will help students to read informational text closely, think critically and write in response to text.
+In this second lesson, students will use small group discussion to analyze informational text, a speech given by Judge Learned Hand entitled "The Spirit of Liberty," in terms of central idea and author’s choices in achieving purpose.

 Type: Lesson Plan

-This is the second lesson of a three-lesson unit on rhetoric and persuasion techniques.
-It is technology intensive.
+This is the first lesson of a three-lesson unit on rhetoric appeals and persuasion techniques.

 Type: Lesson Plan